diglactic/heroku-buildpack-wkhtmltopdf/README.md

 ## Solution

-This is a somewhat unnecessary workaround to download `wkhtmltopdf` to `/app/bin/` (this is what Heroku's build directory ultimately links to, in case you're confused by the source code), and subsequently links `/app/bin/` to `PATH` the way the gods intended.
+This is a somewhat unnecessary workaround to download `wkhtmltopdf` to `/app/bin/` (this is what Heroku's build directory ultimately links to, in case you're confused by the source code), and subsequently adds `/app/bin/` to `PATH` the way the gods intended.

+This means, running `heroku run bash` and then `wkhtmltopdf` will work.
+Huzzah!

 ## Usage